melexis/sphinx-traceability-extension/doc/usage.rst

     The attribute value is **not** used to filter target items.
     When omitted, no filtering is done on the source item attributes.

+:splitsourcetype: *optional*, *flag*

+    Enable this flag in combination with the *sourcetype* option to split the slice with the second label in *label_set* into a slice for each relationship between sources and targets.
+Then, the second label in *label_set* will not be used (but you'll still need to specify a color for it in the *colors* option, if you want custom colors).

 :colors: *optional*, *multiple arguments (space-separated)*

     By default, matplotlib will choose the colors.
 This option allows you to define custom colors.
-You should specify a color for each label in *label_set*, followed by as many colors as possible attribute values that you've listed in the *:<<attribute>>:* option (*:result:* in the example).
+You should specify a color for each regex in *id_set*, followed by as many relationships/colors given for *sourcetype* option, if the *splitsourcetype* flag is used, and the *targettype* option or the *<<attribute>>* option (*:result:* in the example).
 Matplotlib supports many formats, explained in their demo_.

 :hidetitle: *optional*, *flag*